A lower bound of the crossing number of composite knots: Simplifications of maximal sphere systems of

+If there exist $3^+$-points or $2^-$-points, then some 0-move can be applied.
+If there exist $4^+$-points or $1^-$-points, then some 1-move can be applied.
+So when there are no 0-moves and 1-moves that can be applied, there are no $\tau$-points with types $1^-$, $2^-$, $3^+$, and $4^+$.
+Then, there are also no $3^-$-points and $4^-$-points.
+So, by applying the moves as much as possible, we only have $1^+$-points and $2^+$-points.

-So we only have $1^+$-points and $2^+$-points.
-As a consequence, in each block only the rectangle containing the upper arc from $K$ can contain $\tau$-points.
-We will show that actually in each $0$-handle only one rectangle can contain $\tau$-points.
+As a consequence, in each $[-1,1]\times R_v$ only the two rectangles that contain the upper arcs from $K$ can contain $\tau$-points.
+Below we show that actually only one of the two rectangles can contain $\tau$-points.